Group of Students Vanished in Appalachians 1999 — 10 Years Later REMAINS Found in OLD Barrel

 The Suspect: A Veteran’s Haunted Mind

-The barrel was buried on the property of Arthur Jenkins, a 68-year-old Vietnam War veteran who had lived in the Georgia home since 2001.
+The barrel was buried on the property of Arthur Jenkins, a 68-year-old War veteran who had lived in the Georgia home since 2001.
 Jenkins had no criminal record in the state, but investigators soon discovered his troubling past.

 From 1995 to 2001, Jenkins owned land in Virginia bordering Shenandoah National Park.
 An unofficial trail connected his property to the very paths the students hiked.
 He sold the property and relocated to Georgia less than two years after the students disappeared.